Mees-Molenaar/colloquium/README.md

 # Colloquium: Investigating Sirtuins in Alzheimer's Disease using novel computational techniques

-This is a project was used as my colloquim for the Master Life Science and Technology at Leiden University.
+This project consists of my colloquim for the Master Life Science and Technology at Leiden University.

 ### Abstract
 The most prevalent neurodegenerative disease is Alzheimer’s Disease (AD).
 No breakthrough